sophie-thomson/ace-dog-walks/README.md

 ![Placeholder for screenshot of hero image]

-***Why Choose Ace Dogwalks***
+***Why Choose Ace Dog Walks***

-- Information on Hannah Brookes and her approach to dog-walking with four sub-headings under two main areas: Practical Reasons (safety focus and convenience) and Personal Reasons (fun-loving and great exercise).
+- Short bio on Hannah Brookes and her approach to dog-walking with a photo
+- Section listing the reasons that the user (dog-owner) would choose Ace Dog Walks under two subheadings dog reasons and dog-owner reasons.
-- Includes image of smiling Hannah in her element with happy dog/s.
+- Includes images of Hannah with happy dog/s to reinforce the listed reasons to choose Ace Dog Walks.
 - The aim of this section is to build trust in Hannah and reassure the dog-owner that their dog will be safe and happy.

-![Placeholder for screenshot of Why Book with Ace Dogwalks section]
+![Placeholder for screenshot of Why Book with Ace Dog Walks section]

 ***Walk Options***